-Radio waves are not visible, and it is often not possible to understand the amount of radio activity around you without doing some research and testing, but it is important to the quality of your broadcast to do so.
-One way is to ask about and to be aware of other radio gear on site that is in the 2.4GHz or 900MHz bands.
+Radio waves are not visible and it is often not possible to understand the amount of radio activity around you without doing some research and testing, but it is important to the quality of your broadcast to do so.
+One way is to ask about and to be aware of other radio gear on site that is in the 900MHz band.
 You can find this by searching carefully for broadcast devices and antennas, and by asking your colleagues if they are using any radio gear in your area of the spectrum.
-We recommend using RadioScan[TM].
-For users of City Theatrical Multiverse[®], RadioScan[TM] will guide you in creating the optimum broadcast plan for your production by helping choose the best SHoW ID based on the number of universes being broadcast and the best area of the spectrum on which to broadcast.
+Beyond that, we highly recommend that you invest in some basic portable spectrum analysis gear.
+Useful gear includes: